 Thus, in many cases, the preserved and closed architecture of the Rum district is closely related to the ancient time layers of Pergamon.
+This was Traditional

+Ottoman/

+Turkish House

+with open/

+exterior "sofa"

+(Demet Ulusoy

+Binan, Mimar

+Sinan Fine

+Arts University

+TÜBA-TÜKSEK

+Bergama

+Urban Cultural

+Properties

+Inventory

+Archive)

-This was certainly greatly promoted at the beginning of the German excavations in Pergamon around 1870.
+certainly greatly promoted at the beginning of the German excavations in Pergamon around 1870.
 The traces of the first excavation years in the immediate vicinity and the influence of the research results on the capital of the Attalids are still present at many parts of the area.
 Also delicate beginnings of archaeological tourism have been handed down through these buildings, such as the former Attalos Hotel at the Gurnellia.